orbcode/orbuculum/README.md

 >make

-or

->make WITH_FPGA=0

-if you don't need the fpga trace capture support....you may need to change the paths to your libusb files, depending on how well your build environment is set up.
+You may need to change the paths to your libusb files, depending on how well your build environment is set up.

-To build the FPGA and load it into the board, install the incredible [icestorm](https://github.com/YosysHQ/icestorm) tools from Claire
-Wolf, then go into the `orbtrace/src` directory and type `make ICE40HX8K_B_EVN` or `make ECPIX_5_85F`.
-It will take about 30 seconds to compile the image and burn it to the appropriate board.

 Building on OSX
 ===============